-The High-Level Segment of the 43rd session of the UN Human Rights Council, held from 24 to 26 February 2020, saw the active participation of more than a 100 world leaders, including, four heads of States, around 90 ministers or vice-ministers, and a number of principals of international organisations.
-In the statements they delivered to the Council they addressed both domestic human rights concerns, developments and achievements, as well as their countries international priorities in the human rights sphere for 2020 and beyond.
+The High-Level Segment of the 46th session of the Human Rights Council, held from February 22 to 24 2021, saw the active participation of more than 130 world leaders, including presidents, prime ministers, ministers, and heads of international organisations.
+In the statements they delivered to the Council, they addressed both domestic human rights concerns, developments and achievements, as well as their countries international priorities in the human rights sphere for 2021 and beyond.
 As such, the participation of High-Level representatives presented an opportunity to assess the level of attention and prioritisation given by various States to specific human rights topics.

-The URG has analysed the content of the more than 100 speeches delivered during the High-Level Segment in order to identify the issues that are on top of the human rights agenda for 2020.
+The Universal Rights Group (URG) has analysed the content of over 100 statements made by State representatives, to identify the key human rights themes, debates, situations of concern, and priorities for 2021.
 The results of this analysis are presented below in a number of ‘word clouds’, where the size of the word reflects the total number of mentions of the relevant topic/situation.
-URG has identified a total of 143 topics that were highlighted by at least four different State Representatives during the High-Level Segment.
+URG has identified a total of 123 topics that were highlighted by at least four different State Representatives during the High-Level Segment.
 These topics were grouped in six different categories and URG has generated individual word clouds for each of them.
 The categories are as follows: institutional topics related to the UN human rights bodies and mechanisms; civil and political rights; economic, social and cultural rights; groups in focus; country or regional situations; and cross-cutting themes.
 In addition, URG identified the ‘top 20’ most frequently mentioned themes across all categories, which is represented in the first word cloud.

 Key findings from URG’s analysis include: